Techgrounds-Cloud-9/cloud-9-jsm-1985/Week-01/LNX-03/exercise-LNX-03.md

 ### Overcome challenges
-understood the difference between overwriting a file and appending to a file.
-Understood the difference when I executed commands to redirect the output to a file using
-1)  `>` operator
-2)  `>>` operator
+Had to look up on how to redirect the std.ouput to a file.
+Understood it by implementing >> command.
+Searched on how to filter the output.
+Understood it while implementing the grep command.

 ### Results